dotnet/arcade/Documentation/OneLocBuild.md

    test build you've done.
 5. The loc team will generate an LCL package for you and send you its ID.
 It will be something like `LCL-JUNO-PROD-YOURREPO`.
-6. Change your YAML (subbing `'LCL-JUNO-PROD-YOURREPO'` with the package ID given to you) to:
+6. Change your YAML (subbing `'LCL-JUNO-PROD-YOURREPO'` for the package ID given to you) to:
 ```yaml
 - template: /eng/common/templates/job/onelocbuild.yml
   parameters: